Scott Brennan (comedian): Live

+Television

-He has been a regular performer at the Melbourne International Comedy Festival since 1999.
-Past shows include Spontaneous Broadway, Life - Get it up ya (which was also performed at the Edinburgh Fringe), Code Beige, Glen Bush; Teenage Superstar (for which he received a Moosehead grant) and Very Very Scary.
-In 2006, he joined the cast of the popular late night sketch comedy show Comedy Inc - The Late Shift, airing in Australia on the Nine Network.
+In 2006, he joined the cast of the popular late-night sketch comedy show Comedy Inc - The Late Shift, airing in Australia on the Nine Network.
 He also appeared on Foxtel's comedy show Stand Up Australia, where he performed a comedy routine on the fact that he is gay.
 In 2006 he also appeared as Dylan in the gay-science-fiction-fan-club short comedy film Outland.
 His other television credits include The Edge of the Bush, Upper Middle Bogan, Lowdown (Series 1 and 2), Judith Lucy's Spiritual Journey, Bogan Pride, Spicks and Specks, Rove Live, The Secret Life of Us, Blue Heelers, Stingers, and Welcher & Welcher.

-He has written for numerous television including Prank Patrol (ABC) and The Project (Network Ten).
+He has also written for numerous television shows, including Prank Patrol (ABC) and The Project (Network Ten).